alfre2v/python_meetup_ansible_demo/README.md

 Demo code for "An Evening of Python Coding" event hosted by the Austin Python Meetup group on Jun 18, 2024.

+Link to the presentation [here]().

+The topic of this presentation is to demonstrate the use of [Ansible](https://docs.ansible.com/ansible/latest/index.html) to automate the deployment of distributed applications.

 This demo code consist of two parts each contained in a folder:

 1. `tutor_site`: Contains a simple Django Application resulting of following the Django tutorial.